-A student appeal is the last application you can make to have a decision about a matter affecting your University experience reviewed within the University.
+An appeal is the last application you can submit to have a decision about a matter affecting your University experience reviewed within the University.

 This web page provides information about appeal processes in general only.

 You should always confirm first whether there is a specific Policy which relates to the decision you wish to challenge as it may include a specific procedure for an appeal.

 A large majority of the decisions made by University staff are authorised by State or Commonwealth legislation, JCU policies, and/or the Terms and Conditions of Agreements you signed up to with the University.

 A student who is affected by a University decision is generally given notice in some way of that decision.
 The notice may be delivered in various forms, for example, a letter or email addressed to the student, an infringement notice, or a request to pay a fine.

 This notice will generally identify the specific policy or law which gives the University the authority to make that decision.
 The notice itself, or the policy/law will describe: